 Starting with the good news, there are about 10 African countries that operate a freehold property market.
 Among these 10, some are more liberalized than others.
-The more liberal countries offer better transparency and flexible laws that permit foreigners to own real estate.
+The more liberal countries offer better transparency and flexible laws that permit foreigners to own real estate in Africa.
 These are indeed the treasure troves of real estate in Africa.

 #1.
 South Africa

-Namibia is one African country with a satisfactory land registration system.
+This is one of the countries that allows foreigners to invest in real estate in Africa.
+The reason is linked to Namibia’s satisfactory land registration system.
 Foreigners have full ownership of the land after purchasing it.
 However, land designated for agricultural use is typically restricted to foreigners.
 Other than this, there is little or no restriction on land ownership.

-In Morocco, the “Titre de propriété” or Title deeds is the most important document.
+In Morocco, the “Titre de propriété” or Title deed is the most important document.
 With it, a buyer has full ownership of the land.
 Morocco also provides land insurance.
-With the exception of agricultural land, foreigners are free to own any land of their choice as long as it is available.
+Apart from agricultural land, foreigners are free to own any land of their choice as long as it is available.
 However, it is advisable to follow due process in order to avoid falling victim to fraud.